 Recipients meet with their physician to review the planned cycle.
 Because the process is complex, specific steps vary depending on the use of fresh donor eggs and frozen donor eggs.
 Your physician and donor coordinator will review the screening and testing requirements necessary before selecting a donor.

 2. Egg Recipient Counseling

 Couples considering conception through the use of donor eggs are required to meet with a fertility counselor at The Cabin Counseling & Resource Center in Zionsville, IN.
 Counselors at The Cabin are committed to providing psycho-social education and emotional support in an effort to minimize the stress of the process.

 3. Egg Recipient Screening

 All screening requirements for the recipient and spouse/partner must be completed prior to matching with an anonymous donor.

 4. Anonymous Egg Donor Selection

 Your donor coordinator will give you access to our online donor database to view our available donors after meeting with one of our physicians.
 Couples choose egg donors based on a wide range of criteria, including physical characteristics, ethnic background, personality traits and talents.
 Your choice is personal and entirely your own.
 All donors have been rigorously screened prior to be accepted into our donor egg program.

 6. Egg Retrieval

+The medical procedure is very similar to in vitro fertilization (IVF).
 Once your physician deems your egg donor’s follicles as mature, the donor will schedule egg retrieval.
-You will have an ultrasound to measure the thickness of your uterine lining.
-Your spouse, partner or semen donor will provide a semen sample on the day of the egg donor’s retrieval to allow insemination of the eggs.
+Your spouse, partner or semen donor will provide a semen sample on the day of the egg retrieval to allow insemination of the eggs.